ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promisification.md

 #software-engineering #software-architecture #javascript #vanilla-javascript #typescript #computer-network #application-layer #design-pattern #operating-system #concurrency-control #event-driven-programming
 # Promisification
 ## Definition
 - Promisification is the transformation of a function that accepts a callback into a function that returns a promise.
-This approach is perfectly suitable for `async-await` mechanism in Javascript.
+This approach is perfectly suitable for `async-await` mechanism in JavaScript.
 ```Javascript title='Promisify a simple function'
 /* loadScript that accepts a callback */
 function loadScript(src, callback) {